frankblob/pushtorrent/README.md

 # Welcome to 'Torrent Watch'
 ## AKA 'contribs/name suggestions are welcome'

-Built with Ruby 2.2.0, [Sinatra](www.sinatrarb.com) 1.4.5 and [Nokogiri](www.nokogiri.org/) 1.6.5.
+Built with Ruby 2.2.0, [Sinatra](http://sinatrarb.com) 1.4.5 and [Nokogiri](http://nokogiri.org/) 1.6.5.

 ### Description of the web app's basic functionality
 No need for users to manually do daily torrent searches for new 'ruby on rails', 'the stranger 720p HD', 'FLAC' or similar.
-Torrent Watch let users search and opt-in to receive email notifications when new torrents are ready for download.
+Torrent Watch lets users search and opt-in to receive email notifications when new torrents are ready for download.

 Why not get an email when the torrents you seek are released?